Yannan-Chen/fly_connectome_data_tutorial/data/dataset_documentation/fafb_data.md

 edgelist_simple - each row is a unique neuron-neuron connection
 ========================================================================================

 **pre**     :   the neuron ID for the source (i.e. upstream, presynaptic) neuron.
-For FAFB this is a root_id for BANC, root_783 for FAFB, cell_id for FANC and bodyid for MANC and Hemibrain.
+For banc this is a root_id for BANC, root_746 for banc, cell_id for FANC and bodyid for MANC and Hemibrain.

 **post**    :   the neuron ID for the target (i.e. downstream, pesynaptic) neuron.
-For FAFB this is a root_id for BANC, root_783 for FAFB, cell_id for FANC and bodyid for MANC and Hemibrain.
+For banc this is a root_id for BANC, root_746 for banc, cell_id for FANC and bodyid for MANC and Hemibrain.

 **count**   :   the number of synaptic links that connect pre to post.
-For FAFB a cleft_score threshold of 50 has been applied.
+For banc a cleft_score threshold of 50 has been applied.

 **norm**    :   the normalised weight of a connection, this is count/post_count, where post_count are the total number of inputs to the target neuron (post).

-**pre_count**  :   the total number of oututs from the target neuron (post) NOT the source neuron (pre). *I understand this is a little confusing, and will seek to change the column names to use pre/post for synapses and sourcd/target for neurons in the future.*

-**post_count** :   the total number of inputs to the target neuron (post).
+**total_input** :   the total number of inputs to the target neuron (post).

 edgelist - each row is a unique compartment-compartment connection